 Batteries and the Grid

-After a lot of frustrated communication with the upper-level administrators at the power company, it became clear that they just weren’t comfortable with the fact that our house was self-powered.
+After a lot of frustrating communication with the upper-level administrators at the power company, it became clear that they just weren’t comfortable with the fact that our house was self-powered.
 There’s a small possibility that if a power line went down somewhere down the road, that our batteries could back feed into that line while they were trying to work on it.

 While that’s obviously a problem, and I don’t want to see any linemen injured, we’re not the only ones with batteries connected to the grid.
 Our off-grid contractor gave them several examples of solutions used by others working with other power companies, but they weren’t satisfied.